What is Securities Law?

 - Churning: Churning occurs when a broker makes multiple trades without his client’s permission for the sole purpose of boosting commissions.

-- Insider Trading: If a corporate executive or other person with confidential information trades stock on the basis of that confidential information, that person is guilty of insider trading.
+- Insider Trading: If a corporate executive or another person with confidential information trades stock on the basis of that confidential information, that person is guilty of insider trading.

 - Class Action Lawsuit: A lawsuit with a great many plaintiffs who all have the same or substantially similar complaints.